romch007/floc/README.md

 $ target/release/floc[.exe] flo_examples/factorial.flo
 ```

-Note: If you are on Windows, make sure you are in a MSVC x64 native tools command prompt, or clang will fail to compile programs.
+Note: On Windows, make sure `link.exe` is available by installing Visual Studio with the "Desktop development with C++" workload.

 ### AUR